Sammaye/mongoyii-php7/readme.md

 Notice the line: `$this->_id = (String)$record->_id;` it is extremely important or else nothing will work!

+### `DBRef` is Deprecated

+Yep, it is.
+If you are using it you will need to get rid of it before using this extension.
+There is simply no functionality for handling it in the new driver.

 ## Stuff Not Done

-### GridFs
+### GridFS

 Not my fault.
 It is actually not there yet in the PHPLib!

+### Rewriting the Tests Folder

+Even though I have got my test application working on this I have not yet rewritten the tests folder.
+This will be done ASAP.

 ## And We Are...
 Done!

 That should be it.
 Everything else is pretty much the same, cool, huh?

-Please do let me know if I have left anything out or need to explain something better.
+Please, do let me know if I have left anything out or need to explain something better.